software-mansion/react-native-reanimated/docs/docs/api/useAnimatedScrollHandler.md

 sidebar_label: useAnimatedScrollHandler
 ---

-This is a convinience hook that returns an event handler reference which can be used with React Native's scrollable components.
+This is a convenience hook that returns an event handler reference which can be used with React Native's scrollable components.

 ### Arguments

 #### `scrollHandlerOrHandlersObject` [worklet|object with worklets]

-This hooks can be used in two ways.
+This hook can be used in two ways.
 Either by passing a single worklet that corresponds to a scroll handler.
 The second way can be used if we are interested in processing other events related to scrolling such as `onBeginDrag` or `onMomentumBegin`.